bbopt/nomad/README.txt

 By default, the executable "nomad" will installed into the directory: build/release/bin/  (build/debug/bin/ when in debug mode).
-A symbolic link is added in the bin directory for OSX and Linux.
+A symbolic link is added in the bin directory.

 It is possible to build only a single application in its working directory:
 (with NOMAD_HOME environment variable properly set)